ttirtawi/indonesiabelajar-eks/README.md

 For more information visit [EKS documentation page](https://docs.aws.amazon.com/eks/latest/userguide).

 Don't forget to clean up the resouces you created in this tutorial.
+The deletion process must be done in the following order:

+1. Delete the VPC peering using the following command:

+    ```
+    bash createPeering.sh -s <RDS_VPC_ID> -d <EKS_VPC_ID> -n <PEERING_NAME> -a DELETE
+    ```

+2. Delete EKS Cluster using the following command (change the name of the cluster if you create the cluster using different name):

+    ```
+    eksctl delete cluster --name indonesiabelajar
+    ```

+3. Delete the RDS stack using the following command (this should be done in the CDK folder, i.e. `mysqldatabase`):

+    ```
+    cd mysqldatabase && cdk destroy
+    ```

+    You will be asked to confirm the deletion by typing `Yes/Y`.